The birthday party was for a 100-year-old, but organizers wanted a younger crowd. So they booked the HipHopSodaShop in Tampa.

 Those priorities include black-on-black crime, economic development and disparities in health care and education.

-In Tampa, Stokes wants to focus on issues such as black high school graduation rates, making college more affordable and helping minority-owned businesses.
+In Tampa, Stokes wants to focus on black high school graduation rates, making college affordable and helping minority-owned businesses.

 "Community organizing is cool again, and that makes our life a lot easier," said Jealous, who most wants to recruit 25- to 45-year-olds.

-The NAACP's targets also have changed and now include: Income disparities among whites and blacks.
-The achievement gap in education.
-Minority health care.
-Banks that engage in predatory lending.
+The NAACP's targets also have changed and now include: income disparities; the achievement gap; minority health care and banks that engage in predatory lending.

-Still, the NAACP remains decidedly local, said national board member and longtime Clearwater NAACP leader Leon Russell.
+Still, the NAACP remains local, said national board member and longtime Clearwater NAACP leader Leon Russell.

-"It's always been about local communities and local people making changes," he said.
-"If we intend to see our communities progress over the next 100 years, then it still has to be about engaging people at the local level."
+"If we intend to see our communities progress over the next 100 years, then it still has to be about engaging people at the local level," he said.

 Times researcher Mary Mellstrom contributed to this report.